PeTPPPP/REDWIND_code/README.md

 # Pathway2Drug

-This section describes prediction of protein binding prediction of drugs to pathways using differentially expressed genes of transcriptomic experiment
+This section describes prediction of protein binding prediction of drugs to pathways using differentially expressed genes of the transcriptomic experiment in migraineurs
+1. Copy result files of Gene2Drug into ./resource/Genes2Drug/9657Genes2Drugs/.
+NOTE: Consider overwriting existing files
 ## Input-Output
 - Input: A Genes2Drugs.txt containing gene-drug predicted binding scores
   - Format: Potentially associated drugs with each gen at ./wdir/Gene2Drugs.txt